giulnicole/EpiData/README.md

 # Description of the package

 Welcome to the `EpiData` project, which is a package for enhancing reliability in DNA methylation analysis (contributing to normalize M value disstribution per CpG) and propose a novel approach for imputing missing data from bisulfite sequencing experiments.
-We hope you enjoy and we look forward to your contributions!
+Accurate imputation of missing methylation values is a crucial step in bisulfite sequencing (BS-seq) analysis, as incomplete data can bias downstream association or differential methylation studies.
+EpiData provides a modular and reproducible framework for preprocessing and imputation of BS-seq data.

+The main objectives of EpiData are:

+- to ensure data integrity and quality before statistical modeling

+- to provide parallelized and scalable computation for large methylome datasets

+- to allow flexible integration with downstream pipelines (e.g., differential methylation, EWAS, or multi-omics integration)

 ## Installing the package